Counselling for First Responders in Bendigo and Victoria

 • Stress and resilience strategies for ongoing service

-Eye movement therapies are particularly effective for first responders because they help the brain move traumatic memories out of the present and into the past where they belong.
+Eye movement therapies are particularly effective for first responders because they help the brain move traumatic material out of the present and into the past where it belongs.
 You do not need to retell graphic details unless you choose to.
-The work is steady, structured and safe.
+The work is structured, steady, and safe.

 Understanding the First Responder Experience

-Together we explore how critical incidents, accumulative stress, sensory memories, organisational pressure or workplace dynamics may be affecting your wellbeing.
+Together, we explore how critical incidents, cumulative stress, sensory memories, organisational pressure, or workplace dynamics may be affecting your wellbeing.
 You are never expected to speak before you feel ready.

-Some people come for short term support after a difficult call.
-Others need help working through long held trauma or preparing for return to duty.
-Some are navigating WorkSafe claims or the emotional impact of leaving the job.
-Wherever you are in your career, counselling helps you navigate change with strength and clarity.
+Some people seek short-term support after a difficult incident.
+Others need help working through long-held trauma, preparing for return to duty, or navigating WorkSafe claims.
+Some are adjusting to retirement or the emotional impact of leaving service.

 Who I Support